gyselax/gyselalibxx/doc/CODING_STANDARD.md

 * We comment our code with Doxygen
 * We use at @keywords in Doxygen
 * we use east-const: `int const` rather than `const int`

+# Operators

+## Interfaces

+We define an *interface* to be an empty class (i.e. without any member variable) offering a pure virtual call operator: `operator()` and can offer various overloads of this operator with different parameters but similar behaviour.

+Interfaces should:
+* be prefixed by `I` as in `IVlasovSolver`,
+* explicitly define a virtual destructor,
+* implicitly define constructors and assignment operators.

+## Implementation

+Implementation classes should implement at least one interface.
+When relying on other operations, these classes should use the dependency injection pattern.
+Each implementation class should take `const` references to the used operations interfaces as parameters of the constructor and store them so as to call them in the `operator()` implementation.